Richard Meade, 3rd Earl of Clanwilliam

-Richard Charles Francis Christian Meade, 3rd Earl of Clanwilliam GCH (15 August 1795 – 7 October 1879), styled Lord Gillford between 1800 and 1805, was a British diplomat and politician.
+Richard Charles Francis Christian Meade, 3rd Earl of Clanwilliam GCH (15 August 1795 – 7 October 1879), styled Lord Gillford between 1800 and 1805, was a British diplomat and politician of Anglo-Irish background.
+A protégée of the British Foreign Secretary Lord Castlereagh he played an active role in the Concert of Europe in the post-Napoleonic era.

 Background and education

-Meade was the only son of Richard Meade, 2nd Earl of Clanwilliam, and Caroline, Countess Thun, and succeeded in the earldom at the age of ten.
+Meade was the only son of Richard Meade, 2nd Earl of Clanwilliam, and his Austrian wife, Countess Caroline von Thun und Hohenstein, and succeeded in the earldom at the age of ten.
 His early years were spent in Vienna, where his father had moved after a series of bitter quarrels with his own parents about his marriage and about their enormous debts, which deprived him of what should have been a great inheritance.
 After his father's death Richard was raised by relatives in England.
 He was educated at Eton.